MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 1. Launch the sample app.
 2. Go to `File -> Get Browser Version After Creation`
-3. Expected: Message Box that contains browser version and channel name (if not stable) after WebView creation
+3. Expected: Message Box that contains browser version and channel name (if not stable and not Runtime) after WebView creation
 4. Click `OK` inside the popup dialog
 5. Expected: dialog closed